 - 4 bedrooms; 2 bathrooms

-Scott and Marly Davis and their six children have been living in a cramped, two-bedroom apartment for about 15 years.
-The two girls and four boys, ranging in age from six to 18, have all been sharing the same bedroom.
+Scott and Marly Davis and their six children had been living in a cramped, two-bedroom apartment for about 15 years.
+The two girls and four boys, ranging in age from six to 18, had all been sharing the same bedroom.
 Scott works with at-risk youth for a nonprofit organization while Marly stays home to raise and homeschool the children.